 The Nutrition Blog also keeps you informed about any updates or modifications to the nutrition-and-you.com website.
 Please consider using the "share" buttons to help spread the message of good health to your friends!

 Continue reading on blog topics:

-Pattypan squash (scallop) is one of traditional summer squash variety vegetables.
-Like zucchini, scallop squash too is a very low-calorie vegetable.
-Nonetheless, it carries proper amounts of electrolytes, minerals and some health-benefiting flavonoids such as zeaxanthin, lutein, and carotenes.
-Read on.
+Pattypan squash (scallop) is one of the traditional summer squash variety vegetables.
+Scallop squash is a very low-calorie vegetable.
+Nonetheless, it carries quality electrolytes, minerals, and some health-benefiting flavonoids such as zeaxanthin, lutein, and carotenes.

 Jicama, also known as yam bean, is a very popular, low-calorie root vegetable of Mexican origin.
 The tuber is an excellent source of inert carbohydrate, oligofructose inulin, which makes it an ideal food to include in weight reduction programs.

 Edamame beans are young, green soybeans in pods.
 Nutrition profile per 100 g: Calories-109, protein-11.22 g (20% of DA), folates-303 Âµg (303% DV), calcium-60 mg (6% DV).
 The beans, boiled in salted water, are enjoyed as popular snacks in Japan.

 Dover sole is the king of the soles.
 This European sea-water flatfish has sweet, firm, non-oily meat rich in omega-3s, protein, and health-benefiting vitamins and minerals.
 Dover holds 70 calories, 12.41g (22% of RDI) of protein, 113 IU of vitamin D, and 33 IU of vitamin A.